 Looking at the Pros versus the Cons will make it much easier to make your decision, here they are:

 - Flexibility – you can manage your own schedule and adjust the times you study to your needs.
+Online programs are designed similarly to bridge programs, with flexibility for working adults in mind.

 - Technical Advantage – you may get a slight technical advantage learning to use technology such as video conferencing or online learning modules that provide valuable skill in your career.